How Do LitPads and Farrago Compare?

 How Do the Prices Compare?

-LitPads also includes a free tier with 3 boards, 16 pads each, all four play modes, and retrigger modes.
-Farrago does not offer a free tier.
+LitPads also includes a free tier with 6 boards, 20 pads each, all four play modes, and retrigger modes.
+Farrago offers a time-limited free trial rather than a permanent free tier.

 Which Platforms Does Each App Support?